Stress and Exhaustion As a Philosopher -- How I Refuse to Relent

 Frustration is a constant companion on this path.
 The ease of protest, normalized by contemporary liberty, can quickly turn into a hell of endless, hostile debate.
 This is why I often find myself tired, seeking refuge from the intellectual tug-of-war of ideas that could instead be discussed, not argued.

 Yet, I defy the anonymity chosen by my mentor, the professor who first opened my eyes to the beauty of philosophy.
 In the age of digital anonymity, the ease of bitter criticism can depress the soul.
 But I persist, for my words are not for the faint of heart, and logic is often heartless and uncaring when our emotions have nothing to do with the topic at hand.
-They are for those who, like me, hunger for wisdom and find solace in the company of fellow seekers and apprentices.
+They are for those who, like me, hunger for wisdom and find solace in the company of fellow seekers.

 Despite the hardship and exhaustion, the true philosopher finds solace in the quest itself.
 The potential to enrich lives, to bridge the gap between the esoteric and the everyday, and the ability to restore the faith of people in being alive, resonates with me the most in life.